Jim Lenehan: Representative rugby career

 In 1958 he made representative appearances for New South Wales and Australia against the visiting New Zealand Maori and that same year embarked on a tour of New Zealand where he played in two tour matches but was prevented from any Test appearances due to injury.
 In 1959 he played for Australia in both Tests against the visiting British Lions as well as in state and regional representative teams that met them.
 In 1961 he made his first tour to South Africa playing in five of the six possible tour matches including both Tests against the Springboks.
 That year he played at fullback in the one-off Sydney Test against France.

 In 1962 he was honoured with the national captaincy in the second Test against the All Blacks in Sydney.
 He would have captained the side in the first Test but was kept out by injury and that honour went to Peter Johnson.
 On the tour to New Zealand that same year he was the squad's vice-captain with John Thornett commencing his leadership ascendancy at that time.
 Lenehan played in nine of the thirteen matches, including all three Tests and captained the side in a mid-week tour game.

 Injury stopped him making any representative appearances in 1963 and he was sent home from a tour squad bound for South Africa with a knee problem.
 In 1965 he returned to the national scene for two Tests against the Springboks which Australia won.
 His devastating defensive capabilities saw him named for the 1966–67 Australia rugby union tour of Britain, Ireland and France.
 Along with Tony Miller he became at that time, one of only two Australian players after Nicholas Shehadie to make his second "grande tour" since till that point Wallaby tours to the British Isles and Europe were always spaced a decade apart.
 He enjoyed another successful tour playing in all five Tests, 23 of the 36 possible matches and placing 2nd as tour point scorer behind Phil Hawthorne.
-Later in 1967 he made the final state and national appearance of his illustrious career when the Irish national team toured to Sydney.
+Later in 1967 he made the final state and national appearance of his illustrious career when the Ireland national team toured to Sydney.